greydanus/greydanus.github.io/_posts/2022-03-27-how-simulating.markdown

   </div>
 </div>

 When you write a single-threaded physics simulation, this can account for about half of the computational cost (these [fluid](https://github.com/greydanus/optimize_wing/blob/3d661cae6ca6a320981fd5fc29848e1233d891cd/simulate.py#L57) and [topology](https://github.com/google-research/neural-structural-optimization/blob/1c11b8c6ef50274802a84cf1a244735c3ed9394d/neural_structural_optimization/topo_physics.py#L236) simulations are good examples).
 As you parallelize your simulation more and more, you can expect the cost of enforcing conservation laws to grow higher in proportion.
 This is because simulating dynamics is pretty easy to do in parallel.
 But enforcing system-wide conservation laws requires transferring data between distant CPU cores and keeping them more or less in sync.
 As a result, enforcing conservation laws in this manner quickly grows to be a limiting factor on runtime.
-We find ourselves asking _is there a more parallelizable approach to enforcing global conservation laws?_
+We find ourselves asking: _is there a more parallelizable approach to enforcing global conservation laws?_

 One option is to quantize the conserved quantity.
 For example, we could quantize energy and then only transfer it in the form of discrete packets.